GarrettS/Singular-Health/README.md

  * Define software rules for payment and cancellation policies
  * Publish results to the application (no more faxes, mailing records, etc)
  * Request, confirm, or cancel appointments
- * Find patients by searching
+ * Reach patients by broadcasting